206724/Cap-Stone-one/README.md

-- Navigate to the homepage to view all available listings
+- Navigate to the My accommodations  to view all available listings